eloqdata/eloq-website/website/eloqsql/quick-start.md

 1. System configuration

-Below are some necessary configurations to be made before installing MonoGraphDB
+Below are some necessary configurations to be made before installing EloqSQL

 - Edit the system configuration file `/etc/security/limits.conf or /etc/security/limits.d/20-nproc.conf` using the following command
   ```shell